hotwax/oms-documentation/user-manuals/data-manager/data-configurations.md

 Config ID can not be changed by default.
 {% endhint %}

-### 3. Add SFTP User to Config:
+### Add SFTP User to Data Configuration

+Adding an SFTP user to a Data Configuration is crucial for bulk SFTP user setup within OMS.
+This feature streamlines the process of associatin SFTP user with various configurations import paths.
+By incorporating specific SFTP users into configurations, users can manage and assign appropriate access permissions for different data paths, facilitating a seamless and controlled flow of information.

 This function enables the addition of an SFTP user to configurations.
 Follow these steps:

    a.
 Select `Add SFTP User to Config`.
    b.
 Choose the SFTP user configuration path.
    c.
-Select the Config ID.
+Select the `FTP Config` and `Config ID`.
    d.
 Save the configuration.

 By following these steps, users can seamlessly manage data configurations within the OMS, ensuring efficient data flow and integration.